What is United Through Reading?

 Is there a cost for mailing the UTR video?

-Verify with your site point of contact.
+Please verify with your Story Station point of contact.

 Can I make a United Through Reading recording before I deploy?